mohamed-dev-web/mohamed-dev-web/README.md

 ## 🚀 About Me

-I am a passionate web developer focused on building modern, responsive, and user-friendly web applications.
+- Passionate about building modern, responsive web applications
+- Focused on clean code, performance, and user experience

-I enjoy turning ideas into real projects and continuously improving my skills through practice and new challenges.
+- Always learning new technologies and improving my skills

 ---